awestmoreland/slasher/readme.md

 Slashbot retrieves and displays last status and time elapsed, e.g. `Last I heard, Andy was going to lunch, but that was 45 minutes ago.`

+`/sup` with no parameter returns status for all team members

 #### To Do:
-- Allow `/sup all` to list all team member statuses and times set
 - Remove unnecessary "*and*" from response when status was updated less than 1 minute ago